sebastienklaus/sebastienklaus/README.md

 ### 👤 About Me :

-* 🧑 I'm _Sébastien Klaus_, a 21 years old guy passionate about web development !
+* 🧑 I'm _Sébastien Klaus_, a 23 years old guy passionate about web development !
 * 📚 I was in a 3-year degree program in computer science : LP CIASIE in IUT Charlemagne at Nancy, France.
-In this professional bachelor, we're working on the _full sides_ of web development : front-end (HTML, CSS, JS (jQuery, VueJS), XML), back-end (PHP Frameworks), mobile developement, API REST, project management, open-data, internet law, network, ... so many things !
+In this professional bachelor, we're working on the _full sides_ of web development : front-end (HTML, CSS, JS (jQuery, VueJS), XML), back-end (PHP Frameworks), mobile developement (Flutter), API REST, project management, open-data, internet law, network, ... so many things !
-* 🤝 After being in a 3 month internship at <a href='https://www.beegift.fr/'>Beegift</a>, i'm in a professionnal contract for 9 additional months.
+* 🤝 Actually i'm in a professionnal contract since May 2023 at PMB software as a mobile devleopper.
-* 🔭 Im' currently working on my first publish mobile application : Bee Appli, available on [Play Store](http://shorturl.at/bouY4) & [App Store](http://shorturl.at/wxyz4)

 <hr />